 Goodwill represents the excess of purchase price over the fair value of identifiable assets acquired and liabilities assumed in a business combination.
 The Company evaluates goodwill for impairment on an annual basis, or more frequently if circumstances indicate possible impairment.
 Goodwill is tested for impairment at a reporting unit level, which is one level below the Company's reportable segments.
 When assessing goodwill for impairment, the Company considers (i) the prior year's amount of excess fair value over the carrying value of each reporting unit, (ii) the period of time since a reporting unit's last quantitative test, (iii) the extent a reorganization or disposition changes the composition of one or more of the reporting units and (iv) other factors to determine whether or not to first perform a qualitative test.
 When performing a qualitative test, the Company assesses numerous factors to determine whether it is more likely than not that the fair value of its reporting units is less than their respective carrying values.
-Examples of qualitative factors that the Company assesses include its share price, its financial performance, market and competitive factors in its industry and other events specific to its reporting units.
+Examples of qualitative factors in its industry and other events specific to its reporting units.
 If the Company concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying value, the Company performs a quantitative impairment test by comparing reporting unit carrying values to estimated fair values.